 My dad is incredibly sensitive when it comes to DIY perfumes, one spray when he is in the room and he will be sneezing uncontrollably for hours.
 This bothers my mom because she is a big fan of her DIY perfumes, and I think this Solid Perfume could possibly be the solution to the problem.

 It’s so easy to carry around with you, and perfect for travelling, completely removing the risk of a smashed bottle and very heavily scented clothes.
 You could experiment with scents, but I really like the idea of the citrus one that has been used in this example.
 If I were making this perfume, which I probably will be, I would use a little heart-shaped tin or something just to make it even sweeter.

 16. Roll-On Essential Oil Perfume

-These Roll-On Essential Oil Perfume recipes are perfectly suited to anyone who can't deal with strong scents, as they have relatively small amounts of essential oils in them.
+This Roll-On Essential Oil Perfume guide is perfectly suited to anyone who can’t deal with strong scents, as they have relatively small amounts of essential oils in them.
 They only contain two ingredients, so would be cost efficient and very easy to put together.

 Once again there are many delicious scent combinations suggested, all of which are named based on the kind of tone the perfume gives off, which I think is a really unique idea.
 There are names like Bliss and Strong for example, and it would be nice to give one of these to a friend as a more personalized perfume gift.